Contents

 Log out - Logs you out of the system and then brings up the log in dialog that allows someone else to log in to the system.
 See also: Using the Security Features

-Change Password - Brings up the change password dialog that allows you to change your log in password.
+Change Password - Brings up the change password dialog that allows you to change your login password.

 Exit - Closes Employee Scheduler.